lawrennd/old_talks/_accelerate/includes/accelerate-programme.md

 * Launched a Machine Learning Engineering Clinic that has supported over 40 projects across the University with MLE troubleshooting and advice;

-* Hosted and participated in events reaching over 300 people;
+* Hosted and participated in events reaching over 300 people in Cambridge;

-* Created a roadmap for the development of AI in science, based on a Dagstuhl event that brought together 30 researchers from across the world.}
+* Led international workshops at Dagstuhl and Oberwolfach, convening over 60 leading researchers;

+* Engaged over 70 researchers through outreach sessions and workshops with the School of Clinical Medicine, the Faculty of Education, Cambridge Digital Humanities and the School of Biological Sciences.  }

 \endif